Skip to main content

 The story begins with ordinals, really really gigantic 'numbers'.
 Ordinals start at 0, count all of the natural numbers, and then count beyond all of them and beyond that, and beyond that still, and then add 1, and again, and again, and then go beyond all of that and still counting.
 The ordinals are so big that they cannot even tell you how big they can get.

 Let's see this more formally.
 Ordinals are, in fact, sets and are constructed from the ground up using two simple operations: the successor which from a set \(X\) produces the set \(X \cup \{X\}\) and the limit which from sets \(\{X_i : i \in I\}\) produces the set \(\bigcup_{i \in I} X_i\) and starting with a base ordinal 0 corresponding to the empty set.
+For a computer scientist, they are generated (but not purely inductively!) by:

 The ordinals are defined as sets which are transitive and well-ordered.
 What that means is that any subset of an ordinal \(\alpha\) has a smallest element, and any element of \(\alpha\) (which is a set since everything is a set!) is also itself a subset of \(\alpha\).
 It turns out, the collection of ordinals is not a set!
 It's too big to be a set!
-In fact, Ord the collection or ordinals is transitive and well-ordered, so if it was a set, it would be an element of itself, but we can't allow that, or at least, doing that creates way too much confusion and risks paradoxes that pretty much no one wants to deal with (except a few people looking into non-well-founded set theories).
+In fact, Ord the collection or ordinals is transitive and well-ordered, so if it was a set, it would be an element of itself, contradicting a basic axiom of set theory: regularity, in particular, that \(\forall x, x \not \in x\).

 The possibility to take limits whenever you feel that you're no longer progressing with successors instills the notion of transfinite induction.
 Transfinite induction is a way to construct functions out of an ordinal by defining the function, inductively, on the different kinds of ordinals.
 First you define \(f(0)\) as some (uniquely determined) element, then you can define, for all \(\alpha \), \(f(\alpha + 1)\) uniquely determined up to the knowledge of \(f(\alpha )\), and similarly, you can define \(f(\sup_{\beta < \alpha} \beta)\) also uniquely determined up to the values of \(f(\beta)\) for all \(\beta < \alpha\).